Analysis | The undeniable overlap of politics, vaccinations and the impact of the virus’s fourth wave

 I highlight this established history because it’s worth recognizing that debates about the efficacy of vaccines are themselves subject to partisan bickering — something of which you are aware but, for the next few minutes, I’d ask you bring to the forefront of your attention.
-The murky nature of coronavirus data — a function of delays in reporting, the gap between infections and hospitalizations and diverging reporting systems — means that there are ample opportunities to elevate skepticism for partisan purposes.
+The murky nature of coronavirus data — a function of delays in reporting, the gap between infections and hospitalizations, and diverging reporting systems — means that there are ample opportunities to elevate skepticism for partisan purposes.

 If, for example, you wish to suggest that the efficacy of vaccines is overstated because you wish to defend low vaccination rates in Republican areas as part of an often tacit effort to more broadly bolster the anti-elite throughline in right-wing politics, it’s pretty easy to pick out a number or two that allows you to pantomime chin-stroking on social media.